infiniticio/docs.infinitic.io/content/en/overview/hello-world.md

   </code-block>
 </code-group>

-Note the `task` function that creates a proxy from `HelloWorldService` interface.
-From a syntax point of view, this proxy can be used as `HelloWorldService` implementation.
-But instead of executing its methods, it sends the message to the workflow engine that a task execution is requested.
-That execution will be processed on task-executor workers.
+Note the `task` function that creates a stub from the `HelloWorldService` interface.
+From a syntax point of view, this stub can be used as an implementation of `HelloWorldService` .
+But instead of executing a method, it sends a message to Infinitic requesting this execution.
 That's why nothing happens if we run a workflow without having deployed any worker.

 ## Pulsar Configuration